SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

 - Simplifies the need for the developer to write DDL and DML to get schema evolution
 - Re-deployment of dependent artifacts
 - Can be generated from higher-level language like CAP CDS
-- Eases deployment in a multi-tenant environments
+- Eases deployment in multi-tenant environments

-Alternatively, database objects can also be created directly in the database using SQL as shown in the last step [](../database_explorer/README.md).
+Alternatively, database objects can also be created directly in the database using SQL as shown in the last step[](../database_explorer/README.md).

 ## Exercise 2.2 Create a New SAP HANA Database Project from a Template